Fermonx/VueForm/README.md

 ## To Do:
 * Refactor into smaller components instead of having everything in one thing
+* Try to implement Modal success message after form submit
-* Make the design better in some aspects
+* ~~Make the design better in some aspects~~
-* Add styles to some of the default inputs
+* ~~Add styles to some of the default inputs~~

+## Future Plans:
+* Redesign into a step by step form instead of dynamic updating everything at once